-Additionally, there are other negative effects associated with drug- and alcohol-related offenses such as increased risk of serious physical injury or death, plus long term complications like addiction or substance abuse disorder which can have significant impacts on one s health over time.
+Additionally, there are other negative effects associated with drug- and alcohol-related offenses such as increased risk of serious physical injury or death, plus long-term complications like addiction or substance abuse disorder which can have significant impacts on one s health over time.

-One true history about ‘Arrest and Other Negative Consequences of Substance-Related Offenses’ is that due to stricter legislation against substance abuse, there has been an increase in law enforcement’s involvement and monitoring of drug-related activities across several countries.
+One true history of ‘Arrest and Other Negative Consequences of Substance-Related Offenses’ is that due to stricter legislation against substance abuse, there has been an increase in law enforcement’s involvement and monitoring of drug-related activities across several countries.
 Many cities have seen the establishment of specialized units dedicated solely to stopping drug dealers and users on the streets.

 Jail Time Due to Drug and Alcohol-Related Incidents

 Drug and alcohol-related incidents can lead to serious legal consequences, including jail time.
 When an individual is arrested for drug or alcohol offenses, they may be sentenced to serve time in jail as punishment.
 This punishment is designed to deter individuals from committing similar offenses in the future and to protect society as a whole.

 Jail time due to drug and alcohol-related incidents varies depending on the severity of the offense.
 For example, possession of a small amount of marijuana may result in only a few days or weeks in jail, while trafficking large amounts of drugs could lead to many years behind bars.
 Repeat offenders are also more likely to receive longer sentences.